Flash floods don’t exist in isolation, they exist in a context.

 The parkinglot lay uphill in the valley and the dumpsite downhill.
 Another pattern that I have noticed in many places around the world.
 Walking onto the parking lot drew me towards where the water should come from, being uphill made this a somewhat drier area which probably also contributed to the fact this was now a parking lot.
 I tracked the water back up the parking lot, and there I found it.
 A big gulley with a square concrete drain.
 Tracing that through the landscape with my eyes I was met by a big fancy office building and the dumpsite I spoke about earlier.

 Then came the finale.
 I followed the scraped area down and came to what seemed like a parking lot or old foundation to a building.
 Some kind of tingly feeling raised its silent voice in the back of my brain.
-The slab was /much/ lower than the surrounding area and had a kind of inclined wall of stone.
-I estimated the wall to be older than the regular age of the concrete boom of athens.
-Athens transformed itself from a ‘tiny’ capital of 780.000 people in 1921 to 3 million people in 1985 and 6 million today.
+The slab was much lower than the surrounding area and had a kind of inclined wall of stone.
+I estimated the wall to be older than the regular age of the concrete boom of Athens.

 I wondered to myself what this beautiful arch was doing here when this parking lot was so obviously ruined and undeveloped.